 “I was, but it’s healed very well, apart from this limp.
 And that will go.
 I have to go back and I have no idea when I can return.
 In the meantime, I need to be very sure that the man I leave in charge is capable.
 And fit enough to do the job.”

-Mary Ludlow turned cat eyes towards him.
+Mary Ludlow surveyed him calmly.
 “Are you dismissing him, Colonel Wheeler?”

 “Of course I’m not dismissing him,” Johnny said, slightly irritably.
 “Aside from the ingratitude of it, after his excellent service, I’d have to be a fool to dismiss a man who knows the estate as he does.
 I need him here.
 But I’m wondering if I should appoint an assistant.”